noahehall/theBookOfNoah/_javascript.md

 #### notes
   - time frames
-    1. 0-16ms: users perceive animations as smoth so long as 60 new frames are rendered ever second; thats 16ms per frame (including the time it takes the browser to paint the new frame to the screen), your ap has 10ms to produce a frame
+    1. 0-16ms: users perceive animations as smooth so long as 60 new frames are rendered ever second; thats 16ms per frame (including the time it takes the browser to paint the new frame to the screen), your app has 10ms to produce a frame
     2. -100ms : respond to user action within this time frame and it will feel immediate, else the connection between action and reaction will be broken
     3. 100-300ms: users experience a slight perceptible delay
     4. 300 - 100ms: things feel part of a natural and continuous progression of tasks; loading/changing views represents a tasks